mikrdgz/recharge-docs/docs/bigcommerce-storefront.md

 # BigCommerce Storefront

-The Recharge frontend works in the following key ways:
+The storefront is where you will see ReCharge components, such as the subscription widget.
+The frontend works in the following key ways:
-* We leverage a CDN to serve content to your frontend that we then cache in browser local storage upon initial site load.
+1. We leverage a CDN to serve content to your frontend that we then cache in browser local storage upon initial site load.
-* Recharge provides - JavaScript Interfaces
-* Additional details on storefront functionality is in the Common/Expected FE Functionality page

-## Fast
+2. We provide JavaScript Interfaces you can hook into for additionally custom functionality.

 This implementation is geared toward developers who want to quickly integrate ReCharge with BigCommerce and don't need any custom functionality.

 Once you've installed the BigCommerce/ReCharge integration, you'll see the ReCharge subscription widget right out of the box.